rperry99/rperry99/README.md

 I am currently working on learning and having fun with Web Dev.
 I also sometimes dabble in Game Dev with Unity.
 I like to bounce back and forth between the two.

 ## What's Going on?
-- 🔭 I’m currently working going through a course on [ZeroToMastery.io](https://zerotomastery.io).
+- 🔭 I’m currently working going through the [JavaScriptmas Advent Calendar on Scrimba](https://scrimba.com/learn/adventcalendar).
+My solutions [here](https://github.com/rperry99/Scrimba-javascriptmas-2020)
-- 🌱 I’m currently reviewing some basic JavaScript.
+- 🌱 Planning out my next project, working on design and layout.
 - 📖 Currently trying to participate more in open source.
-- ✨ Up next, diving into React.
+- ✨ Up next, working on starting to code my next project.

+- 🎆 Current Project: Video Game Release Tracker

 ## Connect with me
 <p align='center'>